Andyyyy64/trace-env/README.md

 # trace-env

+> **The larger your .env, the deeper your technical debt.**

-A CLI tool to trace environment variables used in your project and generate `.env.example`.
+A CLI tool to trace environment variables used in your project, identify unused ones, and generate `.env.example`.

 ## Installation